Subhas Chandra Bose: 1897–1921: Early life

-In 1909 the 12-year-old Subhas Bose followed his five brothers to the Ravenshaw Collegiate School in Cuttack.
+In 1909, the 12-year-old Subhas Bose followed his five brothers to the Ravenshaw Collegiate School in Cuttack.
 Here, Bengali and Sanskrit were also taught, as were ideas from Hindu scriptures such as the Vedas and the Upanishads not usually picked up at home.
-Although his western education continued apace, he began to wear Indian clothes and engage in religious speculation.
+Although his Western education continued apace, he began to wear Indian clothes and engage in religious speculation.
 To his mother, he wrote long letters which displayed acquaintance with the ideas of the Bengali mystic Ramakrishna Paramahamsa and his disciple Swami Vivekananda, and the novel Ananda Math by Bankim Chandra Chatterjee, popular then among young Hindu men.
 Despite the preoccupation, Subhas was able to demonstrate an ability when needed to focus on his studies, to compete, and to succeed in exams.
 In 1912, he secured the second position in the matriculation examination conducted under the auspices of the University of Calcutta.

-Subhas Bose followed his five brothers again 1913 to Presidency College, Calcutta, the historic and traditional college for Bengal's upper-caste Hindu men.
+Subhas Bose followed his five brothers again in 1913 to Presidency College, Calcutta, the historic and traditional college for Bengal's upper-caste Hindu men.
 He chose to study philosophy, his readings including Kant, Hegel, Bergson and other Western philosophers.
 A year earlier, he had befriended Hemanta Kumar Sarkar, a confidant and partner in religious yearnings.
 At Presidency, their emotional ties grew stronger.
 In the fanciful language of religious imagery, they declared their pure love for each other.
 In the long vacations of 1914, they traveled to northern India for several months to search for a spiritual guru to guide them.
 Subhas's family was not told clearly about the trip, leading them to think he had run away.
 During the trip, in which the guru proved elusive, Subhas came down with typhoid fever.
 His absence caused emotional distress to his parents, leading both parents to break down upon his return.
 Heated words were exchanged between Janakinath and Subhas.
 It took the return of Subhas's favorite brother, Sarat Chandra Bose, from law studies in England for the tempers to subside.
 Subhas returned to presidency and busied himself with studies, debating and student journalism.